 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The hot apple pie cocktail is delicious, easy, and it's one that you'll likely find yourself coming back to often.
 This warm apple cider drink makes a perfect fall cocktail and deserves to be at all of your cool weather parties.

 The recipe is a simple way to spike hot apple cider.
 It includes Tuaca, an Italian liqueur with deep roots and a wonderful citrus and vanilla hint.
 When that is combined with the cider, it is very comforting and soothing.

-- Pour the Tuaca in an Irish coffee glass.
+Pour the Tuaca in a mug or heat-resistant glass.

 Top with whipped cream and garnish with a cinnamon stick.
 Serve and enjoy.